-This course examines the evolution of domestic and foreign-initiated terror activities targeted to alter a nation's domestic or foreign policy.
+This course examines the evolution of domestic and foreign-initiated terror activities, is support of advocating a change in a nation's domestic or foreign policy.
 The course considers factors of conflict and ideology, in the organizing, planning and conduct of terror activities aligned with the actor's agenda.
-Emerging terror-based business enterprises are discussed.
+Emerging terror-based nefarious business enterprises are discussed.
 Credits: 3